zouielouie/BSE_Template_Portfolio/index.md

 My project involves a plethora of different parts, calculations and precise movements.
 Before working on the hardware I had to learn about the calculations necessary to get from the statistics of a planet to the degrees relative to the machine it has to "look".
 Then I had to work with the following hardware components which provide the variables necessary to do the calculations.

 Components:
-  - Arduino Mega
+  - Arduino Mega - the "brains", controls system with code and connects everything with ports
-  - Breadboard
+  - Breadboard - diverts power from the power source to all the modules
-  - GPS Module
+  - GPS Module - Finds longitude and latitude, and time
-  - Servos and Laser Pointer Machine
+  - Servos and Laser Pointer Machine - rotates 360 degrees and can look up and down. points a laser into the sky to "track" the planets
-  - Gyroscope
+  - Gyroscope - recievevs and gives data about in which direction it is looking.

 The Arduino Mega acts as the brains to my system, and stores all the code that goes towards everything.
 It connects its power to the breadboard which distributes power to the rest of the components.
 The GPS Module and Gyroscope connect to the arduino (to get and give information) and the breadboard (for power) through various ports.
 The Servos connect to the both the arduino and the breaboard however since it only recieves information (doesn't give information back) there is 3 wires (power, ground and recieve data).